nicklockwood/iCarousel/README.md

 This example demonstrates how to customise the appearance of each carousel type using the iCarouselOption API.

-    Dynamic Reflections
+    Dynamic View Reflections

 This example demonstrates how to use the ReflectionView class (https://github.com/nicklockwood/ReflectionView) to dynamically generate reflections for your item views.
+This is applicable to item views that contain subviews or controls.
+For item views that are just images, it's better to use the approach shown in the *Dynamic Image Reflections* example.

+    Dynamic Image Reflections

+This example demonstrates how to use the FXImageView class (https://github.com/nicklockwood/FXImageView) to dynamically generate reflections and drop shadows for your carousel images.

     Dynamic Downloads